 It’s no big secret that we all depend on nature.
 It’s also no secret that nature is in deep trouble, in the UK as much as anywhere else.
 More than half of our species are in decline and the UK is now one of the most nature-depleted places on earth.

-But the momentum for change is growing rapidly.
+But the energy for change is growing rapidly.
 Governments around the world are declaring nature and climate emergencies; the environment is always in the news, increasingly on the agenda; and ever more people and groups join the climate strike movement, realising they can no longer sit still.

 We can bring it back

 The Sussex Wildlife Trusts works every day to protect and restore our special wild places, working on the ground to find solutions to nature’s decline.
 Every day we come face to face with the pressures on nature in Britain, and we know that nature can recover.
 We also know what’s needed: better protections and a connected landscape and seascape, with space for nature to thrive.

 Read The Wildlife Trusts' Wilder Future Manifesto

 By protecting and restoring our natural world, we can:

 - allow wildlife populations to recover

 - help soak up carbon to tackle future climate change